StevenBlack/vocab/million-dollar-words.md

 ### gustatory
 Tasting.
 A gustatory menu in a fancy restaurant allows you to try lots of different dishes.
-Say GUS- TAH-TOR-EE.

 ### gynarchy
 Government by a woman or by women.
 Not to be confused with matriarchy, which refers to a family or tribe headed by women.
 Until recently, Great Britain was a gynarchy.
-Ironically, pronounced GUY-NARK-EE.

 ### hajj